/ Dementia And Alzheimers Whats The Difference

 • Mixed Dementia

-Even though older people are more prone to dementia, it is not part of normal aging.
-At least one report suggests that the number of people living with dementia in Ireland will more than double by 2050.
+Even though older persons are more prone to dementia, it is not a normal part of ageing.
+At least one report suggests that the number of people living with dementia in Ireland will rise to 113,000 by 2036.
+That's in line with the country's growing ageing population.

-Many older adults never develop dementia.
-Normal aging often involves weaker muscles, fragile bones, and stiffening arteries.
-Despite these changes, experiences, and knowledge built up over a lifetime typically remain intact.
-But, it’s not uncommon for older people to:
+Many older persons never develop dementia.
+Normal ageing often involves weaker muscles, fragile bones, and stiffening arteries.
+Despite these changes, experiences and knowledge built up over a lifetime typically remain intact.
+But it is not uncommon for older persons to:

 1. Lose car keys occasionally